§ 3901 Legislative intent.

 (2) Medical and psychiatric evaluation, if necessary.

-(3) Social casework for the purpose of planning and providing services needed by the adult client.
+(3) Social casework for the purpose of planning and providing services needed by the adult alleged victim.

-(4) Maintenance of the person in the person's own home through provision of home health care, homemaker services, day care and chore services.
+(4) Maintenance of the person in the person’s own home through provision of personal care, attendant and adult day services.

-(5) Assistance in obtaining out-of-home services such as respite care, emergency housing and placement in a rest-residential home.
+(5) Assistance in obtaining out-of-home services such as respite care, emergency housing and placement in a long-term care facility.